sergevs/ZenPacks.ssv.InstalledSoftwareReport/README.rst

      - Titles for the individual device reports
      - Ability to search on partial device match
      - Tested on Zenoss 4.2.5 SUP732 and Zenoss 5.2.1
+* 1.2
+   - Updated with export fix contributed by komeda-shinji

 Screenshots
 ===========